 What if creditors – the people who buy Treasuries – tend to be better politically connected than people who don’t buy treasuries?
 Will politicians impose a massive tax on these people?
 Or is it possible they will stick it to the poor and middle class instead when they get cornered and have to raise taxes?

 Of course, Kocherlakota is well aware his cabal of central bankers and politicians is already taxing Americans heavily and lying about it.
 The tax is called inflation, and it is severely underreported.

 The Federal Reserve is printing money to buy federal debt.
 Officials there pushed interest rates to epic lows and kept them near there for most of a decade.
 As a consequence, the Federal Reserve Notes Americans saved are worth a lot less.

-All that borrowed currency is fueling the massive expansion in government.
+All that borrowed currency is fueling the massive expansion of government.
 Financial services gobble up an ever larger chunk of the nation’s GDP and wealth inequality just keeps getting bigger.

 Kocherlakota published his “solution” for unlimited government borrowing in a misguided attempt to put people at ease.
 But have a look at the comment section below the editorial.
 Those who gave it a serious read were aghast, thank goodness.

 About the Author:

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.